adamjleonard/adamjleonard.github.com/_posts/2014-09-08-decision-fatigue-and-ego-depletion.markdown

 ---
 layout: post
-title: Decision Fatigue, ego-depletion and what it means for you.
+title: Rough Version - Decision Fatigue, ego-depletion and what it means for you.
 category: posts
 ---

 Decision Fatigue
 ================

+**This is a rough version**

 Imagine running as fast as you can, sweat dripping from your face, your muscles are tense and sore, and it’s becoming difficult to take that next step.
 We are